RednibCoding/tinlang/README.md

 # TinVM: A Tiny Scripting Language

 TinVM is a tiny interpreter for the custom scripting language "tin".

 Tin is basically one step above the BASIC language.

+Tin is written in pure Go ~600 loc.

 ## Using the Language